bpstephanie/wawa-land/README.md

   3. Make migrations by typing: python3 manage.py makemigrations
   4. Migrate the data by typing: python3 manage.py migrate
   5. Create a superuser by typing: python3 manage.py createsuperuser
+  6. Create a file name "env.py" in the projects root directory to set environment variables.

   [Back To Top](<#contents>)